 Going to court is slow and expensive.
 Lots of people never even talk with a lawyer, because they know they can’t afford to pay for a legal dispute that might last years.

 That’s where the demand letter comes in.
 A demand letter is essentially a threat.
-You are saying (or implying) that, if your demands aren’t met, you’ll take your employer to court.
+You are saying (or implying) that if your demands aren’t met, you will take legal action.

 But the important part is you don’t have to actually go to court.
 If you send a demand letter that gets ignored or rejected, you can stop right there and that’s the end of it.